sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>template-glib</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A templating library for GLib
+Short desc    : A templating library for GLib
 URL          : https://git.gnome.org/browse/template-glib/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : Template-GLib is a templating library for GLib.
+Descript     : Template-GLib is a templating library for GLib.
 It includes a simple template
              : format along with integration into GObject-Introspection for properties and
              : methods.
 It separates the parsing of templates and the expansion of templates
              : for faster expansion.
 You can also define scope, custom functions, and more